 Despite all this evidence to support the notion that losing isn’t really a bad thing after all, my daughter still felt the sting; the “agony of defeat,” and it took until the next morning for her to be back to her usual cheery self again.
 A few hours of sleep can do wonders!

 Winning and Losing – Two Sides of the Same Coin

 So what is it, within each of us, that makes us want to win, and hate to lose?
 And why do losses in life lead us to doubt our abilities ?
 Why does another person’s opinion (or group of people – or “experts”) mean so much?
 Why do we need an award to feel worthy?

-An inaugural award ceremony for the VO industry a few months back prompted quite a bit of chatter on both sides about why this (a) was great and long over-due, or (b) self-serving, bordering on non-essential in the industry.
+An inaugural award ceremony for the VO industry a few months prior to my daughter’s award ceremony prompted quite a bit of chatter on both sides about why this (a) was great and long overdue, or (b) self-serving, bordering on non-essential in the industry.

 One side argued that asking for money from VO actors to nominate themselves in certain categories was outrageous, and simply a way for the proprietors to make money.
 The other side argued that this is standard in the industry, pointing out that acting, advertising, and other creative awards always require a fee to enter, and that winning is then a great feather in the cap for future work, elevating one’s name or company to an “award-winning” status.

 I suppose that having “Academy Award Winner” in front of your name can be an achievement of recognition within an industry to propel your career forward.
 At least it lets everyone know that you were selected, above all others in your category as the BEST one, for a given year.